slamora/brackets-wiki/SplitView-Architecture-Notes.md

 # Proposed Implementation

-The first part is Basically a simple refactoring pattern to push down `EditorManager` and put a new object to manage the construction and handle the layout of `EditorManagers`. .
+The first part is Basically a simple refactoring pattern to push down `EditorManager` and put a new object to manage the construction and layout of `EditorManagers`.

 `EditorLayoutManager` is a global singleton which manages all full sized editors (inline editors are not managed by this object) and has various APIs for creating, accessing and destroying instances of an `Editor` through a corresponding`EditManager`.
 It manages all `EditorManagers` instances and negotiates the space needed for the editor when handling resize events.
 It's attached to the DOM node `#editor-layout-holder` which is `#editor-holder` renamed.

-Renaming `#editor-holder` may break some things -- which is good because those looking to traverse the DOM starting at `#editor-holder` looking for an editor are going to need to fail.
-Most of the instances are simple search and replace.
-They things like knowing where to put the `menu-bar` or where to put the Find/Replace dialog.
+You may have noticed that last paragraph is saying that `#editor-holder` is renamed as `#editor-layout-holder`.
+Renaming `#editor-holder` may break some things -- which is good because those looking to traverse the DOM starting at `#editor-holder` looking for an editor needs to fail because that logic won't work in the new layout.
+Most of the instances can be fixed with just a simple search and replace.
+These are things like knowing where to put the `menu-bar` or where to put the Find/Replace dialog.
+Others may require a bit more thought.
+Those needing to know where the editor actually lives in the DOM can use a the API `EditorManager.getEditorHolderElement()` which will use `$.closest(".editor-holder")` to find the closes `.editor-holder` node to its HTML snippet.
+This serves as the the DOM element that the cm instance will attach to.

 `EditorLayoutManager` View of `#editor-layout-holder`
-    +-> Array[1][1] of `EditorManager` instances
+    +-> Array[1][1] of `EditorManager` instances  (`.editor-holder`)

 There cannot be `0,0` (rows, columns) elements so there needs to be logic to enforce that.
 Initially it is 1 row 1 column so there will always be at least 1 instance of `EditorManager` to work on.